Skip to content

 Any difference in parameter values creates a separate execution boundary, even when the SQL structure is identical.

-Queries must share the same transaction or visibility scope.
+Queries must share the same transaction context – for transaction-scope queries.

-This ensures inheritance does not cross transactional or policy boundaries — including RLS rules, visibility constraints, or any session-level enforcement tied to the transaction context.
+This ensures inheritance does not cross transactional or policy boundaries — including RLS rules, visibility constraints, or session-level enforcement tied to transaction contexts.

 Additional Reading